xin2zhang/VIP/README.rst

     sh setup.sh install

-This will install the package into your python path, after which the package can be used directly in your scripts.
+This will install the package into your python environment, after which the package can be used directly in your scripts.

 Variational Inversion